 All Divisions.
 Touchdowns shall be worth 6 points, P.A.T.s scored by running the football shall be worth one (1) point, P.A.T.s scored by passing the football and a safety shall be worth two (2) points.
-The two point conversion must be thrown across the line of scrimmage as a forward pass, shuffle or overhand.
-Lateral passes, pitches or screen passes are not eligible for the two point conversion and will only count toward one point on a successful P.A.T. attempt.
+The two-point conversion must be thrown across the line of scrimmage as a forward pass, shuffle or overhand.
+Lateral passes, pitches or screen passes are not eligible for the two-point conversion and will only count toward one point on a successful P.A.T. attempt.
+The ball will be spotted on the 2-yard line for the P.A.T. attempt.